Safe Surf Lab

 Pros

-• Excellent managed features (backups, staging, security, caching)
+• Excellent managed security features and backups

-• Intuitive control panel despite underlying complexity
+• Intuitive control panel streamlines complex tasks

 Cons